 The Radio Equipment Directive (RED) Declaration of Conformity (DoC) key characteristics are listed in this article along with the required Technical Contents that should accompany the DOC and links to the relevant information sources.
-As an example we have used a imaginary product that has a Bluetooth module incorporated into a simple consumer product.
+As an example, we have used an imaginary product that has a Bluetooth module incorporated into a simple consumer product.

 Old Declaration of Conformity, Prior Radio Equipment Directive (RED)